radiosilence/Ham/README.md

 happen every request.
 Furthermore, the resolved route for a given URI is also cached so on most requests thare is no regex matching involved.

+There is also now the ability to mount apps on routes within apps, so one could make an administrator app, then mount it on the main app at /admin.

 PHP presents an interesting challenge because due to it's architecture, everything has to be re-done each request, which is why I'm leveraging caching with tiny TTLs to share the results of operations like route resolution